nisranjan/cache/docs/DemoInPostman.md

 <img width="1845" height="833" alt="image" src="https://github.com/user-attachments/assets/6f73a752-9711-44c2-8444-d4353ff73e49" />

-Since the Web Demo works in cluster mode to demostrate the distributed servers, CH algo, etc., open the folder "Cluster" and have an initial feel of the APIs in them
+Since the Web Demo works in cluster mode to demostrate the distributed servers, CH algo, etc., next step is to verify the folder "Cluster" and have an initial feel of the APIs in them

 <img width="150" height="200" alt="image" src="https://github.com/user-attachments/assets/689d1fac-920a-4926-8d4b-eaa34145b4d3" />

+### Issue with "Guest" users ###

 At this point, you should be Signed In.
 To do this you should see a "Sign In" link at top right corner. **Pls do NOTE that if you don't Sign In to postman, __it will not allow you to make API requests__"